Dog bloat or canine bloat (also known as Gastric Torsion or Gastric Dilatation Volvulus – GDV) is an extremely serious

 It usually appears suddenly and progresses very quickly – often with tragically fatal results.

 Bloat tends to strike large and extra-large deep-chested dogs, such as Rottweilers, Great Danes, or Irish Wolfhounds.
 The prevalence in medium and small-breed dogs is minimal.

-Perhaps you think this sounds a bit ‘melodramatic’ or that I’m exaggerating… but I’m not.
+Perhaps you think this sounds a bit melodramatic or that I’m exaggerating.
+Trust me, I’m not.

-How quickly you recognize the problem and get the right help for your dog is the biggest factor in determining whether or not he survives.
+How quickly you recognize the problem and get the right help for your dog is the biggest factor in determining whether or not the pup survives.

-The size of the stomach, then puts pressure on the diaphragm and other organs, including the heart, blood pressure drops and blood flow is restricted or cut off in some cases.
+The distended stomach then puts pressure on the diaphragm and other organs, including the heart.
+As a result, the blood pressure drops, and the blood flow is restricted or cut off in some of the organs.

 This alone can cause the dog to go into shock, or cause cell death in the stomach/digestive system.
 But it gets worse.